oribarilan/fliq/README.md

 Notes:
  - in case of an irreversible iterable, TypeError is raised (e.g., set)
- - in case of a generator, the iterable is first converted to a list, then reversed, this has a performance impact, and assume a finite generator
+ - in case of a generator, the iterable is first converted to a list, then reversed, this has a performance and memory impact, and assumes a finite generator

  Example:
     <br />
     `q([0, 1, 2, 3, 4]).order()`
     <br />
     `[4, 3, 2, 1, 0]`

+Raises:
+    TypeError: In case the iterable is irreversible.

 <a id="query.Query.slice"></a>